 NATIONAL ELLIS ISLAND FAMILY HISTORY DAY

-Each year on April 17th, National Ellis Island Family History Day encourages families to explore their ancestry and discover family who immigrated by way of Ellis Island.
+Each year on April 17th, National Ellis Island Family History Day encourages families to explore their ancestry and discover family who immigrated through Ellis Island.

 From 1892 to 1924, Ellis Island served as the busiest inspection station for millions of immigrants to the United States.
-On this day in 1907, officials recorded just under 12,000 names passing through Ellis Island.
+On this day in 1907, officials recorded 11,747 names passing through Ellis Island.
+It was the busiest day of immigration in the station’s history.
 During all of 1907, officials processed over one million immigrants through Ellis Island.

 During its operation, approximately 12 million immigrants passed through the halls of Ellis Island.
 It operated from 1892 to 1954.
 Before Ellis Island, immigrants entered the United States in New York City at Castle Garden.
 Just months before Ellis Island’s opening, the old depot was demolished and ushered in a new era of immigration.
 The Statue of Liberty overlooks Ellis Island and was one of the first sights the nearly 2,000 immigrants a day would see as they disembarked.

 The new facilities offered an improvement over the Castle Garden.
 The large, open, and airy facility presented an overwhelming obstacle to some, though.
-With so many cultures and languages blending after such a long journey, the arrival at Ellis Island must have been stressful.
-Add to it confusion, excitement, and perhaps relief?
+Thousands of people from many cultures and speaking different languages gathered in one place.
+After such a long journey, the arrival at Ellis Island must have been stressful and confusing.
+What an overwhelming and exciting experience for them all!
 For some, they entered Ellis Island as a step toward their future.
-Others were turned away for a variety of reasons.
+Officials turned others away for a variety of reasons.

 HOW TO OBSERVE #EllisIslandFamilyHistoryDay